noahclements/CivLife/README.md

 V-0.1.3 updates

-NOT POSSIBLE-find a way so the text cursor is always on the bottom
+EZINEZKOA-find a way so the text cursor is always on the bottom

 COMPLETE-create person types lumberjack and miner